bluesky-social/bsky-docs/blog/2025-02-14-typescript-sdk-release.md

 type BlueskyPost = AppBskyFeedPost.Main

 // Say we got some random post somehow (typically
-// via an api call)
+// via an API call)
 declare const post: BlueskyPost

 // And we want to know what kind of embed it contains